 - Take a final taste for seasoning.
 I added generous pinches of salt and Mexican oregano at this point, but keep in mind this will depend on which stock you're using.

 - Serve over rice and optionally garnish with freshly chopped cilantro and a squeeze of lime.
-Be sure to serve plenty of the sauce in each bowl as that's the key to Chili Verde.
+Be sure to serve plenty of the sauce in each bowl as that's the key to Chile Verde.
 Buen Provecho!

 - Store leftovers in an airtight container in the fridge.